 Are you in the middle of paying down debt?
 Great job!
 Starting is the hardest part.

 Once you’ve decided to pay off your debt, it may feel like you want to put every spare penny toward your goal.

 But paying down debt can take a while, especially if you have a lot to pay.
 So it’s important to allow yourself some fun, so you don’t get burned out.

-If you’ve got months or years to go on your debt repayment journey, then planning for and looking forward to a vacation might be the motivation you need to keep saving as much as you can.
-While you keep paying down that debt, month after month.
+If you’ve got months or years to go on your debt repayment journey, planning a vacation might be the motivation you need to keep saving as you continue paying down your debt, month after month.

 Taking a Vacation While Paying Down Debt?